SichengH/DS5110Project/README.md

 Property Assessments in Boston.
 This aggregated dataset allows us to provide unique insights into property valuations and ownership strategies.

-The problem our group focusing is how can we identify top performing property owners to demonstrate the dominant strategy to new buyers?
-Build a Shiny App to help people visualize our findings of house price in each neighborhood as well as where is housing value increase the most.
+The problem our group is focusing on is how we can help people who are looking for buying houses or condos by present an overlook of Boston housing market reflected by their assessment values.

 ## Proposed plan of research: